System security best practices

 The signature of the system image is critical to determine device integrity.

-• Do not sign devices with a publicly known key.
+• Don't sign devices with a publicly known key.

 • Manage device-signing keys in a manner consistent with industry-standard practices for handling sensitive keys, including a hardware security module (HSM) that provides limited, auditable access.